esanch/LabelPrinter/README.md

 *\*Refer to [Installing](#installing) prior to running program\**
 1. Once program files are downloaded, double-click and run **sales.Xmf** file <br />
 	*\*An interactive dialog window will appear*<br />
-2. On the interactive window locate and click the box right of **"Order Number:"**<br />
+2. On the interactive window locate and click the box to the right of **"Order Number:"**<br />
-	*\*This will allow user to select a sales order based on the dropdown menu of orders*<br />
+	*\*This will allow user to select a Sales Order No. based on the dropdown menu of orders*<br />
-  *\*A user may also choose to manually input the sales order number they are trying to reference*
+  *\*A user may also choose to manually input the Sales Order No.*
-3. Once the preview label loads in the pane above move on to selecting an ItemCode <br />
+3. Once the label loads in the preview pane, move on to selecting an ItemCode <br />
 4. Locate and click the button to the right of **"ItemCode:"** <br />
-  *\*A second blue-green interactive dialog window will appear which the user will be able to select an Item Code*<br />
+  *\*A second blue-green interactive dialog window will appear which allows the user to select an Item Code*<br />
 5. From the drop down the user must select an Item Code they wish to print a label for<br />
   *\*Once Item Code is selected click **"OK"** to return to the previous window*<br />
-6. Click **"Print"** once you are are content with the values in the preview pane to print the provided label <br />
+6. Click **"Print"** once content with the values in the preview pane to print the provided label <br />
 7. Complete steps 4-6 for each additonal item you wish to print from an order <br />
-	*\*Follow from steps 2-6 to change the order number you are working on* <br />
+	*\*Follow from steps 2-6 to change the Sales Order No. you are working on* <br />
 8. To close the program simply click the **"X"** on the top right corner of the dialog box<br />